Postgraduate Course: Cosmos, Cell and Creator (THET11035)

 |No Exam Information

-1) be able to demonstrate understanding of some of the key areas in the current science-religion interface, including cosmology, evolution and neuroscience;
+- Demonstrated understanding of key areas in the current Science-Religion interface, including cosmology, evolution, and the neurosciences

-2) be able to engage critically with key textual sources in the field;
+- Engaged critically with key textual sources in the field, and with cross-disciplinary conversations

-4) have developed an awareness of the particular contexts of the contemporary interactions between science and theology;
+- Developed an awareness of the particular contexts of the contemporary interactions between science and theology

-5) be able to demonstrate the ability to deliver a presentation for a seminar and to engage in constructive dialogue with students from a range of disciplinary backgrounds.
+- Demonstrated the ability to deliver a presentation for a seminar and to engage in constructive dialogue across a range of disciplinary backgrounds

 |Graduate Attributes and Skills